cmkobel/gBGC/README.md

 The solution to this problem is to use ClonalFrameML instead, or to increase _w_ in PHI such that a bigger incompatibility matrix is computed and more linked sites are taken into account.

+And maybe use reads and align directly to the reference instead of this xmfa-to-mfa reconstruction mess.